-The Trossachs hold in store for you an amazing day out in Queen Elizabeth Forest Park and the Great Trossachs Forest, both part of a National Scenic Area.
+The Trossachs hold in store for you an amazing day out in Queen Elizabeth Forest Park and The Great Trossachs Forest, each part of two National Scenic Areas.
 There are walks to enjoy for everyone and fantastic wildlife to see.
 Before you embark into the world of trees however, the visit to Inchmahome Priory, reached by a passenger boat, starts your day off on a highlight.

 Located on an island on the Lake of Menteith (Scotland’s only natural lake!) is Inchmahome Priory.
 This peaceful monastery was founded in 1238 and much of the 13th century building remains.

 If you are coming from Callander take the A81 signposted for Glasgow.
 Follow the A81 for 6.5 miles/10.5km when you reach the signposted turn-off for Inchmahome Priory (on your left).

 If you are travelling from Glasgow, follow the road signage for Aberfoyle.
 Just before your reach Aberfoyle on the A81 you will see Inchmahome Priory signposted at the roundabout.
 Follow the signage by exiting the roundabout to the right, staying on the A81.
 From here it’s about 3.4 miles/5.5km until you reach the signposted turn-off for Inchmahome Priory (on your right).